 You get what you pay for with power supplies, which is usually convenience, design, and efficiency rather than build quality.

 In the past, some manufacturers were misleading with there efficiency ratings which ended up in the appearance of '80 Plus'.
-80 Plus is a voluntary program which promotes efficient energy use in PSUs.
-This program was launched back in 2004 and it certifies products that have more than 80% energy efficiency at 20%, 50% and 100% of rated load.
+80 Plus is a voluntary program that promotes efficient energy use in PSUs.
+This program was launched back in 2004 and it certifies products that have more than 80% energy efficiency at 20%, 50%, and 100% of rated load.

 Fully, semi and non-modular power supplies are all available in multiple different efficiency ratings so you can get a gold plus PSU without breaking the bank.
 That being said, non-modular PSUs that are frequently in stock normally have a maximum efficiency rating of bronze even though some feature with better ratings.
 Bronze is fine so don't let it put you off but if you want a more efficient PSU you are going to have to pay more.